Project Overview Tab

 - ALCC project: only if you have received an ALCC award from DOE.
 The ASCR Leadership Computing Challenge (ALCC) awards are solicited and awarded by DOE's Advanced Scientific Computing Research office once a year.
 See the ALCC page.

 - CSGF project: if you have a DOE Computational Science Graduate Fellowship.

 - DOE Base: for production-ready projects that receive direct grant support from one of the six DOE Offices of Science or whose research reflects the mission of the Office of Science.
 See Eligibility and DOE Mission.

-- Education: if the project is for classroom teaching.
+- Education: only if the project is for classroom teaching (and not research).

 - SBIR project: if you have DOE Small Business Innovation Research funding.